Home > Gallery > My Models > Miscellaneous Polyhedra

 Miscellaneous Polyhedra

 Here is a set of miscellaneous polyhedra which don't fit into the previous categories.
 Only the Johnson solids, their duals, and the Stewart toroids can be made using Small Stella.
-All models except for the four-dimensional ones can be made using Great Stella.
-And of course all models can be made using Stella4D.
+All models can be made using Great Stella and Stella4D.

 Click on the images below to see a bigger picture and get more information about how they were built.